lucapette/web/main/content/writing/my-engineering-management-values.md

 If people want to talk about things that are not work related, I do not drive the conversation back to work.

-There is one thing I do plan carefully though: my action points after a one-to-one.
+There is one thing I do plan carefully though: my action points after a one-on-one.

 Creating a safe space for people to tell me what bothers them and what their aspirations are comes with great expectations.
 People trusted me so now I have